jeffskinnerbox/blog/content/ideas/getting-started-with-chatgpt.md

+[ChatGPT][01], OpenAI’s text-generating AI chatbot, was launch in November 2022 and has been steadly evolving ever since (see evolutionary timeline [here][02].

 Some typical ideas to Personalize ChatGPT Responses:

 * You can use it to tailor response to match your skill level and and test your knowledge.